jaredpetersen/testgoose/README.md

 });
 ```

-Model mocks work the exact same as model stubs but with one exception: you must use argument matchers to specify the arguments you expect your mock to be called with.
+Model mocks work the exact same as model stubs but with one exception: you must use argument matchers to specify the arguments that you expect your mock to be called with.

 To define the behavior of your mock, specify the name of the Mongoose function that needs its behavior defined and call `.withArgs()` on it with the arguments that you expect and then `.returns()` with the data you want the mock to return, e.g. `MyStub.find.withArgs('__v').returns(error, data)`.
 If the mock is called the exact same way that it was defined, the mock will return the data that was specified.
 If the mock is invoked in a way that you did not define during the mock setup, the mock will throw an error.
 This ensures that the system under test uses your mock correctly.